 HTA, Health Technology Assessment, entails a systematic assessment of the knowledge status for a medical method, technology or therapy.
 The method was first used by the US Office of Technology Assessment (OTA) in the early 1970s for the purpose of producing background information for decisions on introducing new technology.
 The assessment is made from financial, as well as organisational and ethical perspectives, and is based on a review of the published scientific literature, according to SBU’s principles for study quality.
 New technology is often compared to existing technology.
 The purpose of the HTA analysis is to make healthcare more evidence-based.

-The assessments are carried out at national level by SBU and the Dental and Pharmaceutical Benefits Agency (TLV) , and at regional level by HTA organisations in Region Örebro, Västra Götaland Region, Stockholm County Council, Sydöstra Healthcare Region and Region Skåne.
-Topical HTA documents from four Swedish healthcare regions (in Swedish) are compiled at Vårdverktyget.se.
+The assessments are carried out at national level by SBU External link, opens in new window. and the Dental and Pharmaceutical Benefits Agency (TLV) External link, opens in new window. , and at regional level by HTA organisations in Region Örebro, Västra Götaland Region, Stockholm County Council, Sydöstra Healthcare Region and Region Skåne.

-The Swedish Agency for Health Technology Assessment and Assessment of Social Services (SBU) carries out independent assessments of methods within health and medical care including dental care.
+SBU carries out independent evaluations of methods within health and medical care External link, opens in new window. including dental care.
 The reports describe the methods and interventions that make the greatest difference, and indicate the best way of using societal resources.

-If you want help with understanding where the need for clinical research is the greatest, you can get tips about a large number of insufficiently evaluated methods and interventions in health and medical care and social services, so-called “gaps in scientific knowledge”.
+If you want help with understanding where the need for clinical research is the greatest, you can get tips about a large number of insufficiently evaluated methods and interventions in health and medical care and social services, or “gaps in scientific knowledge”.
 SBU has mapped areas where there is a need for more knowledge, based on SBU’s own reports, the national guidelines of the National Board for Health and Welfare and other systematic literature summaries.
-SBU’s identified gaps in knowledge are published on their website, where you can search among lots of suggestions for research within a vast number of areas.
+The identified gaps in knowledge External link, opens in new window. are published on SBU’s website, where you can search among lots of suggestions for research within a vast number of areas.

 Health and medical care in Sweden maintains a quality register, which has been built up within specific areas in order to develop and safeguard care quality systematically and continuously.
 The registers contain data linked to persons on subjects such as diagnosis, therapy and outcome of therapy.
 The quality registers can be used for research, for example to identify risk factors for disease and ill health in the population.
 Register studies can also be used to follow up and evaluate benefits and risks of various medicines and other forms of therapy.

-At registerforskning.se, there is information aimed at researchers who want to use register data in their research.
+At registerforskning.se External link, opens in new window. , there is information aimed at researchers who want to use register data in their research.
 It provides support for the work of identifying, ordering and using register data.

 The formulation of the problem is the core of every research process, and the clearer the problem and the primary question of the project is formulated, the clearer and more concrete the purpose of the project in question becomes.
 Once you have formulated a concrete research question, you can also determine the data that need to be collected in order to answer the question.